 If a child exhibits signs or symptoms during school, they will go straight to Matron’s room and we will ask you to come to school immediately.
 Further steps are outlined in the risk assessment.
 We will take swift action should we become aware that someone who has attended the site tests positive.
 We will contact the local health protection team and work with them to carry out a risk assessment.
 We will follow the advice of the health protection team on who should be sent home and follow guidance on how this is communicated.

-Staff will not routinely wear PPE and there is no expectation for children to do so.
+There is no expectation for children to wear masks.
 The School Matrons and other staff undertaking personal intimate care of the younger children will have PPE made available.
 There will always be one Matron on site.
 We will have two cleaners on-site during the school day and areas will be cleaned every evening too.